johanf85/home-assistant-heating-configuration/description.md

 ### 4.7 Window open detection

-\<a name="windowopendetection">\</a>There are no window sensors, but this is based on the temperature rise during heating.
+{% raw %}\<a name="windowopendetection">&nbsp;\</a>{% endraw %}There are no window sensors, but this is based on the temperature rise during heating.
 If the temperature doesn't rise quickly enough, it is assumed that a window is open and thermostat function will turn off.

 Uses the [Trend sensor](https://www.home-assistant.io/integrations/trend/) to make the `binary_sensor.temp_falling`

-After 300 seconds of heating without reaching the treshold of de trend sensor, the relay switch is turned off and sends a Telegram notification:
+After 300 seconds of heating without reaching the treshold of de trend sensor, the thermostat is turned off and sends a Telegram notification:

 ![](https://user-images.githubusercontent.com/43075793/110302916-13763e80-7ffa-11eb-8579-ccd264169956.png)